BarbeRousseLibre/hermessenger/README.md

 You need a working mail service, or ESP, allowing you to use their SMTP servers to send the e-mail with PHPMailer.

-Once you have these info, simply follow instruction into 'How to install it' it above.
+Once you have these info, simply follow instruction into ' How to install it ' it above.

 Please see [HOW-TO-USE-IT.md](https://github.com/BarbeRousseLibre/hermessenger/tree/master/docs/HOW-TO-USE-IT.md) for more details.